-Gore Range is a rugged, difficult range - even more so on its Eastern side.
+Gore Range is a rugged and difficult range - even more so on its Eastern side.

-This route will lead you to the headwaters of the Black Creek Drainage, which is a very isolated wilderness area.
+This route will lead you into the isolated wilderness area of the Black Creek headwaters.

-The great panoramic vistas you will see along the way come come with a price tag - getting to the summit of Peak F requires a long and arduous hike/climb - a mix of bush whacking, scree scrambling and snow climbing - you really have to want to get up to Peak F.
+You will see beautiful and pristine places, but getting to the summit of Peak F requires a long and arduous hike/climb - a mix of bush whacking, scree scrambling and snow climbing.

 You will gain in total 5200 ft from Piney Lake to summit Peak F (you will loose 1200 ft when descending the Eastern Slope of Kneeknocker Pass which have to be regained)